NebulousLabs/Sia/doc/API.md

 Response:
 ```
 struct {
-	encrypted bool
+	Encrypted bool
-	unlocked  bool
+	Unlocked  bool

-	confirmedSiacoinBalance     int
+	ConfirmedSiacoinBalance     types.Currency (string)
-	unconfirmedOutgoingSiacoins int
+	UnconfirmedOutgoingSiacoins types.Currency (string)
-	unconfirmedIncomingSiacoins int
+	UnconfirmedIncomingSiacoins types.Currency (string)

-	siafundBalance      int
+	SiafundBalance      types.Currency (string)
-	siacoinClaimBalance int
+	SiacoinClaimBalance types.Currency (string)
 }
 ```
-'encrypted' indicates whether the wallet has been encrypted or not.
+'Encrypted' indicates whether the wallet has been encrypted or not.
 If the wallet has not been encrypted, then no data has been generated at all, and the first time the wallet is unlocked, the password given will be used as the password for encrypting all of the data.
 Encrypted will only be set to false if the wallet has never been unlocked before (the unlocked wallet is still encryped - but the encryption key is in memory).

-'unlocked' indicates whether the wallet is currently locked or unlocked.
+'Unlocked' indicates whether the wallet is currently locked or unlocked.
 Some calls become unavailable when the wallet is locked.

-'confirmedSiacoinBalance' is the number of siacoins available to the wallet as of the most recent block in the blockchain.
+'ConfirmedSiacoinBalance' is the number of siacoins available to the wallet as of the most recent block in the blockchain.

-'unconfirmedOutgoingSiacoins' is the number of siacoins that are leaving the wallet according to the set of unconfirmed transactions.
+'UnconfirmedOutgoingSiacoins' is the number of siacoins that are leaving the wallet according to the set of unconfirmed transactions.
 Often this number appears inflated, because outputs are frequently larger than the number of coins being sent, and there is a refund.
 These coins are counted as outgoing, and the refund is counted as incoming.
-The difference in balance can be calculated using 'unconfirmedIncomingSiacoins' - 'unconfirmedOutgoingSiacoins'
+The difference in balance can be calculated using 'UnconfirmedIncomingSiacoins' - 'UnconfirmedOutgoingSiacoins'

-'unconfirmedIncomingSiacoins' is the number of siacoins are entering the wallet according to the set of unconfirmed transactions.
+'UnconfirmedIncomingSiacoins' is the number of siacoins are entering the wallet according to the set of unconfirmed transactions.
 This number is often inflated by outgoing siacoins, because outputs are frequently larger than the amount being sent.
 The refund will be included in the unconfirmed incoming siacoins balance.

-'siafundBalance' is the number of siafunds available to the wallet as of the most recent block in the blockchain.
+'SiafundBalance' is the number of siafunds available to the wallet as of the most recent block in the blockchain.

-'siacoinClaimBalance' is the number of siacoins that can be claimed from the siafunds as of the most recent block.
+'SiacoinClaimBalance' is the number of siacoins that can be claimed from the siafunds as of the most recent block.
 Because the claim balance increases every time a file contract is created, it is possible that the balance will increase before any claim transaction is confirmed.